Dry, Burning, or Just “Off”? It Could Be Your Medications

 - Jan 2

-- 1 min read
+- 2 min read

 Dry, Burning, or Just Off?
 It Could Be Your Meds

-What Medications Can Trigger Sensitivity?
+What Medications Can Contribute to Sensitivity?

 Antidepressants and anti-anxiety medications

-Blood pressure medications (especially ACE inhibitors)
+Blood pressure medications (including ACE inhibitors)

 Allergy medications and antihistamines